nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_11_Debut-game_create_Collisions.md

 > #### Before we can start shooting lasers, we need to make sure they're all properly organized in a special group called `laser_sprites`.

+>This will allow us to control the lasers more easily, like **checking if they hit something**, moving them around, or simply drawing them on the screen.